moderntribe/action-tribe-phpcs/README.md

 # action-tribe-phpcs

-Modern Tribe's PHPCS Code Review - GitHub Action
+The Events Calendar's PHPCS Code Review - GitHub Action

 ## Dockerfile

 The container in use is currently on Docker Hub as `borkweb/tribe-phpcs`.
-The Dockerfile for that image is defined in our [packages repo](https://github.com/moderntribe/packages).
+The Dockerfile for that image is defined in our [packages repo](https://github.com/the-events-calendar/packages).

 ## Usage